 I just spent the last four days in Vermont performing a critical task that I will not be writing about right now.
 Perhaps someday I will find a way to write about it, but not now.
 It’s too raw.
 What I want to write about is you.
-Boston is where I flew in and out of in order to perform my task.
+Boston is where I flew in and out of in order to perform my most important task.

-I’ve already written a bit about my 9/11 experience on Stuck in my Bra and I’m not really thinking about that so much, except that it was the reason I was in Boston.
-And the truth is if I hadn’t been in Boston that weekend I don’t believe that I would be a mother.
+I’ve already written a bit about my 9/11 experience on Stuck in my Bra and I’m not really thinking about that so much, except that it was actually the only reason I ended up in Boston in September 2001.
+The truth is if I hadn’t been in Boston that weekend I’m not positive that I would be a mother.
 I take that back.
 I don’t believe that I would have been the same mother.
+I wouldn’t have the same kids.
 I guess I’ll never really know for sure if that’s true, but that’s what I believe.
-Nonetheless, I am grateful that I have these three beautiful human beings in my life and for that reason Boston holds a special place in my mind and my heart.
+Nonetheless, I am grateful that I have these three beautiful human beings in my life and for that reason Boston holds a very special place in my mind and my heart.
 It reminds me of my kids who hold my heart together.

 My human design is to hold it together and hold it in even when it’s not good for me.
 I’m working on that all the time, but I am grateful that I was alone this time so that I could let it all out when the feeling came up.
 I am also grateful to have so many people who love me and care about my wellbeing.
 I am grateful to have parents who worry about me.
 I know how much my mom worries.
-We share the white hair worry gene and hers went white long ago worrying about me.
+We share the white hair worry gene and hers went white a long, long time ago worrying about me.
 I am grateful for my husband who worries for me.
 He loves and takes care of all of our kids even though my three aren’t legally his responsibility.
 Jason is a godsend.

 My boyfriend and I were shacked up in Brooklyn at the time and I had stayed back.
 I don’t remember ever considering going to Boston with him at that time.
 I also don’t remember if he ever asked me to, but I don’t think he ever did.
 It’s been so long that I can’t actually remember what I was thinking or feeling about him going to Boston, but what my mind tells me now is that I was probably relieved that he was going and I was also emotionally numb.
 It’s a fair conclusion given that I was mostly emotionally numb back then and I had also just been shell shocked by 9/11.
 I also know that at that time I had put my law school loans on hold to save up money so that I could afford to move myself back to Colorado.
 I had registered to take the Colorado Bar Exam even though I was already licensed to practice law in New York and was doing well.
 I had decided that I didn’t want to live in New York City any longer.
-I couldn’t afford to live there very easily on my civil service salary and I didn’t want to get stuck.
+I couldn’t afford to live there on my public servant wages and I didn’t want to get stuck.
 Stuck is the worst.
-So at the time I was mentally preparing myself to break off our relationship because I couldn’t see a future that I wanted with him.
+So at that time I was mentally preparing myself to break off our relationship.
+I couldn’t see a future that I wanted with him.

 I think that the reason I went out to visit him when he was in Boston was because he invited me out for a weekend with one of his client/friend’s family who had a vacation home on Nantucket.
 I think it was Nantucket?
 I can’t even be sure now exactly where it was, but that’s why I took the train to Boston that weekend.
-His client and his family were nice people and I enjoyed spending time with them.
+His client and their family were really nice people from Milwaukee and I enjoyed spending time with them.
 I knew my boyfriend did, too, and that’s when we were at our best together.
 When we were enjoying ourselves with other people.
 That was one thing that was enjoyable about the Wall Street life.
 It allowed us to touch the lifestyles of the wealthy.
 Some of those wealthy people were good people and they had good lives that they shared with us.
 For that, I was grateful.
 I never would have had those kinds of experiences without him.
 Anyway, we had a fun weekend despite the trauma we had both experienced just a few weeks before.

 Josh Libby was a gem.
 He passed away recently and it really hit me hard.
 Most people probably didn’t even realize we were close, but he was special to me.
-We had reconnected recently and were on Facebook messenger a lot.
-He was one of my favorite people.
+We had reconnected again recently and were on Facebook messenger a lot discussing life and Cued Speech history and drama.
+Josh was one of my favorite people.
 He was easy to be around.
 He was charming and playful and authentic and just a good all around human being.
 We confided in one another.
 I miss him a lot.
-He was one of my best deaf mentors and I have had plenty.
+He was one of my favorite deaf mentors and I have had plenty.

 I first met Josh when he was the President of the National Cued Speech Association and I was just a baby board member.
 I had been recruited onto his board because I am the parent of a deaf native cuer like Josh and also because of my professional skillset.
 They knew that I could be invested in the mission and probably hoped that I would be useful.
-Maybe I would fight for them.
+Maybe I would even fight for them.
 Of course I will.
 I don’t see it as a choice.
-Its my calling.
+Its my call of duty.